Ideas

 Here’s an example in ante (syntax not final):

-trait Hash a with
+ability Hash a =

-hash: a -> U64
+hash: fn a -> U64

 derive Hash a via match a